Marks & Spencer

 Today, however, Sean’s life couldn’t look more different.
 He’s now a section co-ordinator at Marks & Spencer (M&S) in Glasgow and is well and truly back on track.
 He credits this to being introduced to the M&S Marks and Start programme, which supports individuals facing barriers in gaining employment.

-Marks and Start is run by M&S in partnership with The Prince’s Trust and helps unemployed young people develop the skills and confidence needed to find work, through a four week training and work placement programme.
+Marks and Start is run by M&S in partnership with The King’s Trust and helps unemployed young people develop the skills and confidence needed to find work, through a four week training and work placement programme.
 It is part of M&S’s commitment to tackling youth unemployment – an issue it has led the way on and remains committed to.

 When Sean became legally homeless, he sought help from the Council for Homeless Young People (CHYP), a housing unit for vulnerable young people.
-It was then he was introduced to The Prince’s Trust, which helps young people aged 13 to 30 get into jobs, education and training, and they made him aware of the Marks and Start scheme.
+It was then he was introduced to The King’s Trust, which helps young people aged 13 to 30 get into jobs, education and training, and they made him aware of the Marks and Start scheme.

 It was shortly after this that Sean undertook a two-week placement at M&S and a few weeks later, Sean was lucky enough to be offered a permanent position at the store.

 When asked about his experience, Sean said: “The support I have received from M&S has been phenomenal.
-If it wasn’t for the Marks and Start programme and The Prince’s Trust introducing me to it, I can’t even begin to imagine the direction my life might have taken.
+If it wasn’t for the Marks and Start programme and The King’s Trust introducing me to it, I can’t even begin to imagine the direction my life might have taken.
 Before joining, my life had come to a standstill and I genuinely couldn’t see a way out of being homeless.”

 Click here to visit Marks & Spencer’s website.